janeczku/calibre-web/readme.md

 Calibre Web is a Python web app providing a clean interface for browsing, reading and downloading e-books from a Calibre e-book database.

-This was originally forked from [calibreserver](https://bitbucket.org/raphaelmutschler/calibreserver) and now includes additional features and bugfixes.
+This was originally forked from [calibreserver](https://bitbucket.org/raphaelmutschler/calibreserver) and now includes additional features as well as many bugfixes.

 Also available as [Docker image](https://registry.hub.docker.com/u/janeczku/calibre-web/).